 ONEcard is a partnership between the Metropolitan Library System and area schools.
 Students with in a ONEcard account can use their student IDs to access MLS resources.
 Students are automatically enrolled in ONEcard when they register to attend school, unless their parent or guardian opts them out.
 Materials checked out with a ONEcard account do not accrue overdue fines, but students are responsible for lost or damaged materials.
 Learn more about ONECard.

-Students and school employees who do not qualify for a primary, reciprocal, or ONECard account may be eligible for a school account if their school is in Oklahoma City or Oklahoma County.
+Students and school employees who do not qualify for a primary, reciprocal, or ONECard account may be eligible for a school account if their school is physically located in Oklahoma City or Oklahoma County.
 School accounts are valid for one year and eligibility must be verified annually.
 A school account provides access to all MLS services except interlibrary loan.
 Students must present proof of current enrollment and school employees must provide proof of employment.

 If you attend or work at a school in Oklahoma City or Oklahoma County but live outside those boundaries, then you will need to apply for a school account in-person at one of our locations.